 - Generate an opening line and write an event from a character’s backstory.
 This doesn’t have to be an already-existing character.
 (Since that isn’t specifically a fantasy generator, not all of the lines will be suitable.
 Bonus points if you can make it work anyway).

 On top of these six ideas, I also like to warm up using the trinket table in the Players Handbook (or with my own trinkets releases).
+[Update 2020: you could also use the random trinket generator on this very website!]
 I like to take a random trinket and then simply write about where it came from and what – if anything – it does that might not be obvious when the item is first encountered.